 This post is part of our series: Find Out Fast If Your Business is GDPR Ready.
+It was originally published in 2019 and has been updated for 2022.
 Our goal is to help businesses make sense of privacy and data.
 AE is your Babel Fish for GDPR Legalese.

 What is a Privacy Policy?